 Financial Reporting Requirements - Information in the form of monthly summary reports outlining the sources and uses of the funds and the current financial position of the School Council should be provided by the school for fundraising activities.
 The monthly summary report should be presented at the School Council meeting and the minutes should note that it was received and approved.
 The school should ensure this information is shared with School Council on a regular basis.
-The report must be in summary format and should not detail funds received by any members of the school community for privacy reasons.
-Regulation 612, section 24, of the Education Act, states that "every School Council shall annually submit a written report on its activities to the School Principal of the school and to the Board."
+The report must be in summary format and should not detail funds received by any members of the school council shall annually submit a written report on its activities to the School Principal of the school and to the Board."
 It further states, "If the School Council engages in fundraising activities, the annual report shall include a report on those activities."
 The School Council may wish to use the Detailed Transaction Summary Report to meet this reporting requirement.
 In some schools, separate groups such as a parent teacher association administer fundraising activities.
 These groups, as subcommittees of the School Council, must follow the same processes prescribed for School Councils.

+School do not lose their School Generated funds (SGF) at the end of each year.
+The funds, however, should be spent within the school year they were raised.
+This is to ensure that the students that contributed to the school fundraising, fees, or charitable donations benefit from their contributions prior to leaving the school at the end of the year.
 Record Retention - Regulation 612, section 16, of the Education Act, states that "(1) A School Council shall keep minutes of its meetings and records of all of its financial transactions." "(2) The minutes and records shall be available at the school for examination without charge by any person." "(3) Subsections (1) and (2) do not apply to minutes and records that are more than four years old."
 As a matter of consistency with other financial record retention requirements, all records are to be maintained on Board premises for a period of seven years.
 Caution: School Councils are reminded that Regulation 612 of the Education Act governs their activities, responsibilities and reporting requirements.
 Principals should monitor School Council activities to ensure compliance with the Regulation or Board policies and procedures.